 Tokyo is the most layered city I’ve ever been to, but unfortunately, sometimes 3 days in Tokyo is all you can do.
 So in that case, here are some tips!

 General Tips for a short trip to tokyo

-It’s important to prioritize what most interests you and then reduce your time to just those places.
+It’s essential to prioritize what most interests you and then reduce your time to just those places.
 If you are interested in electronics, then perhaps time in Akihabara will be fitting.
 If you’re interested in the fashion scene, then more time in Harajuku and Omotesando would be a good bet.

-I highly recommend my book The Hidden Tokyo Neighborhood Guidebook.
+I highly recommend my book, The Hidden Tokyo Neighborhood Guidebook.
 It’s written from the approach of a specific neighborhood guide, breaking down nearly 30 of Tokyo’s top neighborhoods.
 This book will transform your trip.

 Day 1 in Tokyo | Exploring The Shibuya Ward

 Day one in Tokyo should be fun and relaxed.
 You’ll start with the Shibuya District.
 The Harajuku neighborhood and nearby Omotesando is located inside Shibuya Ward, as are all the places I recommend below.